-This Mushroom Risotto topped with Truffle Mousse is rich, creamy and totally decadent.
+This Mushroom Risotto topped with an optional dollop of truffle mousse is rich, creamy and totally decadent.
 It’s a delicious side dish that pairs well with beef or chicken.

 Recently, I was lucky enough to receive a shipment of amazing Alexian patés and spreadable mousses.
 And, while I love adding them to a charcuterie platter to give them an instant upgrade, I wanted to think up some other ways to use their amazing products.
 Instantly, risotto came to mind… Mushroom Risotto to be specific.